Race, Ethnicity and Language Data Collection

 Public Act 21-35 Section 11 Mandate

-In pursuit of this goal, PA 21-35 Section 11, mandates the Office of Health Strategy (OHS) to develop race, ethnicity, and language (REL) data collection standards in alignment with the OHS Community and Clinical Integration Program (CCIP) recommendations, US Office of Management and Budget (OMB) race and ethnicity standards, and International Organization for Standardization (ISO), language standards, to enable the aggregation and disaggregation of REL data.
+In pursuit of this goal, PA 21-35 Section 11, mandated the Office of Health Strategy (OHS) to develop race, ethnicity, and language (REL) data collection standards in alignment with the OHS Community and Clinical Integration Program (CCIP) recommendations, US Office of Management and Budget (OMB) race and ethnicity standards, and International Organization for Standardization (ISO), language standards, to enable the aggregation and disaggregation of REL data.
 OHS has since released multiple versions of the Data Standards and other guidance documentation to support those mandated to collect REL data.

 Entities covered under this mandate include “any state agency, board or commission that directly, or by contract with another entity, collects demographic data concerning the ancestry or ethnic origin, ethnicity, race or primary language of residents of the state in the context of health care or for the provision or receipt of health care services or for any public health purpose.”
 The entities include but are not limited to agencies and contractors that provide clinical services, behavioral health services, community health services and support, and public health services and surveillance.
 These include:

 • Department of Mental Health and Addiction Services

 Additionally, health care providers that have electronic health record (EHR) systems required to connect to and participate in the State-wide Health Information Exchange (Connie), must collect in their EHR system patient self-reported REL data in alignment with the OHS REL Data Collection Standards.